In a recent interview, Phil Knight, creator and CEO of Nike, said: “We’re a marketing company, and the product is our most important marketing tool.”

 - CEO/C-execs stop listening to the team that brought them to this success point

-- Members of upper management start forgetting about the values they started the company and build their solutions and start to focus on $$$ signs
+- Members of upper management start forgetting about the values they started the company and start to focus on $$$ signs

 - The team frustrations start to impact their work and ultimately the cookie crumbles

-- When all your focus turns to a plan to attract more customers and the product (your team) is completely forgotten, you get into a ‘point of no return’.
+- When all your focus turns to a plan to attract more customers and the product (your team) is completely forgotten.

 Your team is your best marketing tool, take care of your team!